graphqlcrud/spec/docs/spec-delete.md

 ## Delete Operation

-Delete operation is enabled accepting single inputType as arguments
+The delete operation accepts a single input type as an argument.

-For `Note` type:
+For example, given a `Note` type like:

 ```graphql
 type Note {